OuhscBbmc/redcap-migration/migration-to-new-server.md

   * Acquiring hardware or SLA
   * Reading & meeting regulations & IT policies
   * Infrastructure, such as network firewalls & user authentication
+  * Configuring machines & network
+  * Feedback from your questions on REDCap's Community forum.

 * Choose a window to migrate.
 It's a balance between
   * affecting the users the least (such as 3am on a slow weekend during the summer).